Dzvezdana/twitter-stream/README.md

 You can install the necessary libraries using *pip*.

 ## How to run
-Navigate to twitter-stream and run the following command:
+Navigate to twitter-stream directory and run the following command:
 ```
 python twitter_stream.py
 ```